1941-1942 Season with

 With Ken

-Carpenter, The Music Maids & Hal, Mary Martin, Hank Luisetti, Allen Jenkins
+Carpenter, The Music Maids & Hal, Mary Martin, Jerry Lester, William Frawley, Hank Luisetti, and Paul Robeson.

 *The Army